ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

 }
 ```

-Now if we go to `./contract-examples`, we can finally run our tests.
+Going to `./contract-examples`, we can finally run our tests by running the command below.

 ```bash
 npx hardhat test --network local